ozgurakan/environment/README.md

     | metadata               | {}                                   |
     +------------------------+--------------------------------------+

+Trick here is the public key of terminal server that we passed to the instance.

 #### Login Ubuntu Template Instance

 Find Service Net IP for _ubuntu-template01_ Instance

     root@terminal:~# nova show e3d3b622-b501-46c5-b371-4269d69835d5 | grep private|awk {'print $5'}
     10.180.35.100

+As we had copied public key of terminal server to this instance, it will let us login without a password.

 ssh to _ubuntu-template01_